NOT UNDER THE LAW BUT UNDER GRACE

 Spiritual growth is growth in the ability to distinguish between good and evil, and to receive the good and resist the evil.
 One cannot distinguish between good and evil, or receive the good and resist the evil, unless it is understood how God regards our behavior under the new covenant.

-For every one that useth milk is unskilful in the word of righteousness: for he is a babe.
-But strong meat belongeth to them that are of full age, even those who by reason of use have their senses exercised to discern both good and evil.
+But solid food belongs to those who are of full age, that is, those who by reason of use have their senses exercised to discern both good and evil.
 (Hebrews 5:13,14)

 Paul’s answer to the relation between Moses and Christ, and what the Christian’s attitude toward sin should be, is found in the Book of Galatians.